Muhammed-Firoz/azure-pipeline-Github-Actions/README.md

 # Overview

-This project is to deploy a flask based ML webapp in the azure webapp serviceand toconduct load test on it using locust.
+This project is to deploy a flask based ML webapp in the azure webapp serviceand to conduct load test on it using locust.
 The webapp deployment is automated using azure pipeline.

 ## Project Plan
 Project Plan